 It’s easy to see where the confusion comes from.
 After all, healthcare management and health administration positions seem to require the same type of education and work skills, and the professionals in the field might appear to do the same job.
 In fact, even some colleges and universities seem to use the terms interchangeably when describing courses they offer in the realm of healthcare.

-While every healthcare facility will adapt job titles and responsibilities to their own unique needs, the following information is a good generate guide for the distinctions between healthcare management and healthcare administration.
+While every healthcare facility will adapt job titles and responsibilities to their own unique needs, the following information is a good general guide for the distinctions between healthcare management and healthcare administration.

 Similarities between Healthcare Administration and Healthcare Management